310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/minitalk/midori_1.md

             	{% bubble Midori smile %}
               A costumed character, maybe… A soft, droopy looking one…?

-              Mhm, what I truly want isn't to wear it, but to be surrounded by costumed characters.
+              Yeah, what I truly want isn't to wear it, but to be surrounded by costumed characters.

               Sengoku-kun is pretty tiny, so anything would suit him… Ahh, just imagining it feels like I'm in heaven…♪
 				{% endbubble %}